 - Within the framework of the Kosovo Donors’ Conference on 11 July 2008, Estonia decided to donate 1 million US dollars to the development of Kosovo.

-- From 15-22 August 2008, a 20-member delegation from Kosovo (mostly made up of officials from ministries, including many deputy ministers) attended a training on information and communication technology and e-governing in Estonia organised by the e-Governance Academy.
+- From 15-22 August 2008, a 20-member delegation from Kosovo (mostly made up of officials from ministries, including many deputy ministers) attended a training on information and communication technology and e-governance in Estonia organised by the e-Governance Academy.

 Participation in peacekeeping operations in Kosovo